Go Back

 Severe threat shifts east Wednesday

 As the storm tracks east into the Great Lakes, so will the risk of severe thunderstorms.
-The threat will stretch across a dozen states Wednesday and Wednesday night from eastern Texas to western Pennsylvania and western New York.
+The threat will stretch across a dozen states Wednesday and Wednesday night from eastern Texas to Pennsylvania and western New York.

-AccuWeather meteorologists have added a moderate risk of severe weather that includes portions of western Pennsylvania, West Virginia and Ohio on Wednesday.
+AccuWeather meteorologists have added a moderate risk of severe weather that includes portions of western Pennsylvania, West Virginia and Ohio Wednesday.

 Hail, damaging wind gusts of 60-70 mph and isolated tornadoes could accompany any severe thunderstorm.
 Those traveling to and from any airports in the region, as well as on roadways including portions of interstates 10, 20, 40, 64 and 70, should prepare for potential delays.

-Storms on Thursday may still be potent
+Storms may still be potent Thursday

-A large swath of drenching showers and heavy, gusty thunderstorms will extend from the Gulf to much of the Atlantic Seaboard on Thursday.
+A large swath of drenching showers and heavy, gusty thunderstorms will extend from the Gulf to much of the Atlantic Seaboard Thursday.

 Within this zone, severe thunderstorms are likely in the Southeast states.